About Friends of Burke Mountain

 Debra and her family reside in Brookline, MA and own a home in Kirby, VT.
 She had the immense pleasure of living full time in the Northeast Kingdom between 2000 and 2014.
 Although her work and day to day to day life are now spent in the Boston area, her heart is, and always will be in Vermont.
 She has been coming to the area, and skiing at Burke, since the late 1960’s.
 Debra studied Graphic Design at Pratt Institute and Syracuse University, and completed part of an MBA program at Simmons Graduate School of Management.
 She has served on many boards in the non-profit sector, including the boards of the Boston Symphony Orchestra, the Vermont Symphony Orchestra and the Warebrook Contemporary Music Festival.
 She is Vice President of Human Resources at Reputation Institute, the world’s leading research and advisory firm for corporate reputation management.

 Secretary and Director

 Josh has been coming to Burke for 10 years, owns a house in East Burke with his wife Becky and still needs to write the rest of his bio..

 Michael S. Sher

 President and Director

-Michael and his family have been Burke season pass holders for more than 10 years.
+Michael and his kids have been skiing at Burke for 15 years.
 He resides in Brookline, MA and owns a home in Hartland, VT.
 Michael is a graduate of Amherst College and Georgetown University Law Center.
 He is the Deputy General Counsel and Assistant Secretary of the U.S. division of a publicly traded global insurer.
 Michael has served on boards in the public and private sector, including on the Board of Selectmen of the Town of Brookline, MA and on the board of a division of one of the largest insurance companies in the U.K. He specializes in transactional law, corporate governance, and compliance.
 Michael is a skier who still holds a grudge against Burke’s excellent snow sports program for turning his kids into snowboarders.